User-ID is an advanced feature that lets Analytics present a cross-platform, cross-device view of your users' behavior.

-After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can add comparisons to your reports to compare signed-in data to other types.
+After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can add comparisons to your reports to compare signed-in data to other types of data.

 Without that comparison applied, you see all signed-in and signed-out data together.

-When you include only signed-in users, you may notice some differences in your data since Analytics is deduplicating those users:
+When you include only signed-in users, Analytics deduplicates those users.
+Because of this, you may notice some differences in your data:

 - Lower user counts

 You'll also see additional data like how many of those users engaged with your business on multiple platforms.

 User IDs that you upload to Google Analytics will be used to process audience lists, which can then be made available to any linked ads services, including for ads personalization.
 Currently, we only support the targeting of the last device seen for any given user ID.
 You may configure criteria that require usage across multiple devices/platforms (e.g., an audience that requires a purchase event from both web and app streams).
 You may also configure device-specific or stream-specific criteria to maintain device-centric audiences.

 Learn more about the limits to User-ID and the guidelines you need to observe.